BBC Knowledge: Closure

 However, the real reason for the shift in programming was because the incumbent government delayed approving new BBC digital plans.
-BBC Three and Four were planned to have launched in 2001 but because of the plans being delayed, instead the BBC decided to relaunch the two channels in the meantime with the new programming.
+BBC Three and Four were planned to have launched in 2001, but because of the plans being delayed, the BBC decided to relaunch the two channels in the meantime.
 It had been planned since October 2000 that Knowledge would be replaced with BBC Four.
-Eventually the new digital plans were approved.
-In February 2002 the hours were cut back for CBeebies to launch.
-BBC Knowledge was closed down in the final hours of 2 March 2002.
+Eventually, the new digital plans were approved, and in February 2002, the hours were cut back for CBeebies to launch the new channel.
+BBC Knowledge was closed down in the final hours of 2 March 2002, and BBC Four replaced it the next day.

-BBC Knowledge from mid-2001 was essentially a test platform for the style of the new channel.
+From mid-2001, BBC Knowledge was essentially a test platform for the style of the new channel.

 Visual identity

 The launch identity consisted of cartoon characters climbing 'ladders of learning' between clouds against an orange background.
 Illustrator Michael Sheehy designed the idents.
-A white, BBC logo with 'Knowledge' after it in capital letters was located at the bottom of the screen.
+A white BBC logo with 'Knowledge' after it in capital letters was located at the bottom of the screen.
 The ident image would also be present in the background of the end promotions, channel menus advertising upcoming programmes, and in video links presented by members of the public.
 In addition to this, a DOG was used on the channel, located in the top left of the screen, which displayed the web address for the channel, linking in with the interactive learning element, however this was replaced with the BBC Knowledge logo before too long.

 Later on, the idents changed to follow a strand layout, with different idents for each strand.
 These featured an object, before a fact about it related to the strand appears and ends on an image with the strand name shown clearly on screen, with a letter encircled at the centre of the screen.
-It is unclear whether these idents were replacements of the animated idents, or complementary to them, however it appears they complemented them, with these idents being used in the stranded sections, with the animated idents used for general interest programming.
+It is unclear whether these idents were replacements of the animated idents, or complementary to them.
+However, it appears they were complementary, with these idents being used in the stranded sections, and the animated idents used for general interest programming.

 Following the relaunch in 2001, all different idents were dropped in favour of a single ident, featuring numerous circles made out of different structures reflecting the new strands.